 - Direct Mode for file metadata - requires Read/Write access on the BCPPath for metadata.
 Document metadata passes through the BCPPath, not native files.

 - Web - uses the HTTP client.
-This is the default mode.
 Because of the limitations of the HTTP protocol and varying network bandwidth, it is the slowest.
 Note the following details:

 - When you don't have read/write permissions to the BCPPath, Relativity must authenticate via the web server.